Customizing your resume for each job you apply to is key. Here are 4 changes to make to your resume every time you apply for a job.

 It’s been said time and time again that if you want to land a great job you have to customize your applications materials for every job you apply for.
 This means changing parts of your resume to match the company and job description.

-If you’re not sure how to do this and where to start, here are four changes to make to you resume every time you apply for a job.
+If you’re not sure how to do this and where to start, here are four changes to make to your resume every time you apply for a job.

 1. Change your headline to match the job title

 Change your headline to match or closely reflect the one you’re applying for.
 If the job title is for a “Marketing Manager,” “Account Executive” or “Software Engineer” then put that in your header, beside or underneath your name.
 So, mine would say, “Elizabeth Bromstein, Content Specialist,” if the job I was applying for was for a content specialist or “Content Strategist” of the ad was for a content strategist.
 If you’re moving up the ladder and have never been, say, a “manager,” and don’t want to misrepresent yourself, you can write something close.
 So I might write “Content Professional,” or similar.
-Don’t send you “Retail Sales Professional” resume for an “Office Administrator” job.
-(Pro tip: save the file with your name as the file name.
-This makes it easy for hiring managers to find in their saved files, whereas if you save it as “resume,” there’s a very good chance you’ll get lost.)
+Don’t send your “Retail Sales Professional” resume for an “Office Administrator” job.

-2. Change your summary to match the job requirements
+2. Change your summary statement to match the job requirements

-Similarly, your summary should match the job posting.
+Similarly, your summary statement should match the job posting.
 Not exactly — don’t cut and paste it — but closely.
-This summary is what you should have at the top of your resume instead of an “objective.”
-If you haven’t ditched the objective, do that now (for more on why and how, read this).
-Include wording from the job posting in your summary, including titles, skills, qualifications, and achievements.
+This summary statement is what you should have at the top of your resume instead of an “objective.”
+If you haven’t ditched the objective, do that now (read this for more on why and how).
+Include wording from the job posting in your summary statement, including titles, skills, qualifications, and achievements.

 3. Change your skills to match the job’s required skills